-Professor Avendano leads the Health Policy Unit at the Department of Epidemiology and Health Systems in Unisanté at the University of Lausanne.
-His research examines how public policies, social transformations and health systems contribute to health inequalities between and within countries.
+His research examines how public policies, social transformations and health systems influence global health and inequalities.
 His research has shown that public policies in education, pensions, long-term care systems, health care insurance, poverty, employment and urban planning shape physical and mental health and contribute to health inequalities.
-His work is interdisciplinary and at the crossroads between epidemiology and public health, economics, demography, sociology and public policy.
-Based on longitudinal (panel) data, his research uses quasi-experimental designs, natural experiments and randomised controlled trials to establish the causal impact of public policies.
+His work is interdisciplinary and at the crossroads between epidemiology and public health, economics, social sciences, demography and public policy.
+Based on longitudinal data, his research uses quasi-experimental designs, natural experiments and randomised controlled trials to establish the causal impact of public policies.

 Completed Projects